By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Even the term “behavioral health” is problematic.
 It focuses on the problem as behavior.
 “Those people” do not do what society wants.
 It has been taken to mean that the people who receive services at behavioral health chose to be the way they are rather than that they have a disorder that is treatable.

 The coordination of substance abuse and mental health services is a step forward but it is far from the end of the journey.

-In the future we hope to see a time when anyone who needs help gets it regardless of the specific combinations of challenges they are faced with.
-A time when mental health services and substance abuse treatment is offered alongside the physical health services.
+In the future, we hope to see a time when anyone who needs help gets it regardless of the specific combinations of challenges they are faced with.
+A time when mental health services and substance abuse treatment is offered alongside physical health services.

 We hope the day will come when the largest housing facilities for the mentally ill are not in jails and where the bulk of substance abuse treatment is not done in prisons.
 Where we as a society provide prevention and treatment in the childhood years before our children have to go to jails and prisons rather than wait to offer services to them in prison.